avaneev/prvhash/README.md

 high-frequency and high-quality re-seeding which changes the random number generator's "position" within the PRNG period, randomly.
-In practice, this means that two messages that are different in even 1 bit, at any place, produce "final" random number sequences, and thus hashes, that are completely unrelated to each other.
+In practice, this means that two messages that are different in even 1 bit, at any place, produce "final" random number sequences, and thus hashes, which are completely unrelated to each other.
 This also means that any smaller part of the resulting hash can be used as a complete hash.
 Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same